phalcon-orphanage/docs/en/reference/whats-next.rst

 Use a recent PHP version
 ------------------------
-PHP is faster every day, using the latest version improves the performance of your applications and also Phalcon.
+PHP is faster every day, using the latest version improves the performance of your applications and also of Phalcon.

 Use a PHP Bytecode Cache
 ------------------------